Switch Emulators on Android Setup Guide

 Under Input mapping filter, choose your handheld or controller.

-Scroll down and start to map the Switch controller buttons to your handheld or controller.
+If you don’t have an option, then scroll down and start to map the Switch controller buttons to your handheld or controller.

 I typically don’t map Home or Capture.